-Read Surah At Tin With Transliteration
+Read Surah Tin with Translation and Transliteration

 Bismillah Hir Rahman Nir Raheem

-In the name of Allah, The Most Gracious and The Most Merciful
+in the Name of Allah, The Most Gracious and The Most Merciful

 1. By the fig and the olive